 Nuts and seeds: Nuts and seeds make the perfect energy-boosting snack and are a tasty addition to meals.
 I add walnuts to my morning porridge, eat almonds for a snack, and sprinkle pumpkin and hemp seeds on my salads, cooked veggies, and pilafs.
 Nuts and seeds provide us with important trace minerals, antioxidants, fiber, protein, and healthy fat.

--Jenné Claiborne is passionate about helping women adopt and maintain a plant-based diet so they can improve their energy, lose weight, and feel their very best.
-She is the founder of The Nourishing Vegan, a New York–based personal chef service.
+-Jenné Claiborne is the founder of The Nourishing Vegan, a New York–based personal chef service.
 She is also the creator of Sweet Potato Soul, a vegan food blog that features recipes, tips, and cooking videos.
 Follow Jenné on Facebook, Twitter, and Instagram.